opengamedata/opengamedata-doc/source/logging/event_design.md

 ### `GameState`

 This element is for data about the state of the game at the instant an event occurred, which contextualizes the event.
-By "at the instant an event occurs," we mean the `GameState` should Like `UserData`, the set of keys in `GameState` should be constant across all event types, within a given game.
+Like `UserData`, the set of keys in `GameState` should be constant across all event types, within a given game.
 Sub-elements within `GameState` might include the current level, the current score, or the set of items a player has collected.